Abigail Spanberger: Environment

 Director of Accelerator Operations Eduard Pozdeyev speaks with Congresswoman Abigail Spanberger, inside the CEBAF accelerator tunnel at Jefferson Lab in Newport News, Virginia in September 2024.

-Spanberger has called climate change "one of the greatest and most imminent threats to our economy, our national security, and our way of life" and said she will "stand up to attacks against science."
-During a 2019 Committee on Foreign Affairs meeting, Spanberger asked the Trump administration to reverse its isolationist policies, saying, "it's in [the US's] national interest to reinforce our stature as a global leader on international environmental and energy issues."
+Spanberger has called climate change "one of the greatest and most imminent threats to our economy, our national security, and our way of life" and said she will "stand up to attacks against science".
+During a 2019 Committee on Foreign Affairs meeting, she asked the Trump administration to reverse its isolationist policies, saying, "it's in our national interest to reinforce our stature as a global leader on international environmental and energy issues".

 Spanberger called the Green New Deal proposed by Alexandria Ocasio-Cortez a "bold compilation of ideas meant to address global climate change" but criticized it for allegedly including unrelated policy proposals and not identifying specific resolutions to the problems that it identifies.
-"Overall I am not a supporter of the Green New Deal", she said.
+Spanberger stated, "Overall, I am not a supporter of the Green New Deal".